Oven-Roasted Asparagus Recipe

 • Ranch asparagus: Before baking, top with ranch seasoning for an extra special treat.

-• Crumbled bacon: My husband loves bacon, so I add some crumbled bacon sometimes just for him.
+• Crumbled bacon: My husband loves bacon, so I sometimes add crumbled bacon just for him.

 • Make it cheesy: The kids love it when I add a bunch of shredded mozzarella or cheddar cheese.
 Add it just after it comes out of the oven.

-• Use lime: Instead of lemon, sometimes I use lime for a different citrusy flavor.
+• Use lime: Sometimes, I use lime instead of lemon for a different citrusy flavor.

 • Other veggies: Toss in some sliced mushrooms, bell peppers, and onions for extra flavor.